Minnesota State Alzheimer’s Plan Overview

 Expand Access to Respite Care for Dementia Caregivers

-Last year, caregivers in Minnesota provided nearly $5.3 billion dollars of unpaid care to loved ones living with Alzheimer’s and other dementia.
-More than half of caregivers in the state are reported to have chronic health conditions.
-With these factors in mind, respite for dementia caregivers is crucial for their health and well-being.
-Respite care provides a much-needed break for family caregivers, allowing the caregiver to take care of their personal medical issues, complete tasks outside of the home, or simply enjoy time off from the demands of caregiving.
-The Alzheimer’s Association is urging state policymakers to appropriate $2 million to expand access to respite care services for dementia caregivers.
+More than 164,000 caregivers in Minnesota provided 225 million hours of unpaid care in 2024, often enabling their loved ones living with dementia to live in the community instead of moving into more costly residential long-term care.
+However, over half of the caregivers in Minnesota are living with chronic health conditions.
+Respite care provides necessary relief to family caregivers, allowing the caregiver to take care of their personal medical issues, complete tasks outside of the home, or simply enjoy time off from the demands of caregiving.
+The Alzheimer’s Association is urging lawmakers to appropriate $4 million in permanent funding for respite care grants and an increase in state benefits that can be used to pay for respite care.

 Wysiwyg